-697.-(1) If a Mandatory Order7, an injunction or a judgment or an order for the specific performance of a contract is not complied with, the Court may direct that the act required to be done may, so far as practicable, be done by the party by whom the order or judgment was
+697.-(1) If a Mandatory Order7, an injunction or a judgment or an order for the specific performance of a contract is not complied with, the Court may direct that the act required to be done may, so far as practicable, be done by the party by whom the order or judgment was obtained or some other person appointed by the Court, at the cost of the disobedient party.

-- (2) Upon the act referred to in paragraph (1) being done - (a) the expenses incurred may be ascertained in such manner as the Court may direct; and - (b) execution may issue against the disobedient party for the amount so ascertained and for costs.
+(2) Upon the act referred to in paragraph (1) being done -

+- (a) the expenses incurred may be ascertained in such manner as the Court may direct; and - (b) execution may issue against the disobedient party for the amount so ascertained and for costs.